-Now, when you visit Hub, PicMonkey’s cloud-based storage system, you’ll see a Shared section underneath your private folders.
+When you visit Hub, PicMonkey’s cloud-based storage system, you’ll see a Shared section underneath your private folders.
 Here you can create a Shared Space and invite others to it via email address or shareable link.
 The co-creating magic begins when others accept your invitation to a shared space and you start collaborating, swapping files, and commenting on each other’s progress.
 Your workflow is about to start gushing, friends.

 Think of your Shared Space folders in Hub as a big ol’ filing cabinet that the whole crew can get in to, only it’s in the cloud accessible from anywhere, at any time.

 To give you a good idea of what our collaboration tools can do for you and your crew, we imagined eight use cases (one real and seven hypothetical) that will highlight different features of the three main components of collaboration: Shared Spaces, real-time collaboration, and commenting.